inspyration/xbus.broker/doc/source/recipient_api.rst

 Required.

-Called to ask for information about the node.
+Called to ask for information about the recipient.

 Parameters: None.